zjrohrbach/markdown-wkshts/Honors-Agenda.md

 1. Take questions over the HW
 2. Discuss Momentum in 2D and do a [Practice Problem][prob]
+3. Time to work on the [syllabus]

 **If absent:** If you are able, log in to Zoom during class time.
 > [Link](https://us02web.zoom.us/j/89652361206?pwd=L3ZYQzBGNitFK0J6K1M4Nk1iM1dYQT09)
-> Time: 8am Friday, 1:25pm Friday, 8am Monday
+> Time: 8am Tue, 1:25pm Tue, 8am Thu
 > Meeting ID: 896 5236 1206
 > Passcode: J5ePse